Projects

 as links and video galleries, that are descendants of the main

-momentum scroller and which also need to respond to pointer
+MomentaMouse scroller and which also need to respond to

-as duration and easing.
-Additionally, it includes advanced
+easing.
+Additionally, it includes advanced features such as

 Every smooth scroll on this site is accomplished with this